l3mpire/lemlist-developer/source/includes/_unsubscribes.md

   --user ":YourApiKey"
 ```

-> The above command returns the CSV file with all unsubscribed email addresses (in the limit of maximum 10 000 emails).
+> The above command returns the CSV file with all unsubscribed email addresses

 This endpoint downloads a CSV file that contains all the unsubscribed email addresses.

+You can only retrieve the last 10 000 emails that has been unsubscribed.

 ### HTTP Request